Goleta, CA

 Where do the monarchs come from and where do they go from here?

-(Asclepias sp.) plants and those offspring will continue to migrate north.
+Monarch butterflies that migrate to the California coast are part of the western monarch population.
+They come throughout the western United States and the southernmost part of western Canada – west of the Rocky Mountains.
+In March, after spending the winter here, the monarchs leave these the California coast and start the journey north and outward.
+The females lay up to 400 eggs on milkweed (Asclepias sp.) plants and those offspring will continue to migrate north.
 Four to five generations occur over the summer while the monarchs cover the range of milkweed plants up to Canada.
 Summer monarchs live 4-6 weeks.
 In fall, the migration begins again.
 The migrating butterflies live up to 9 months from fall to spring.
-A separate population of monarchs east of the Rocky Mountains migrate from Canada and overwinter in Mexico.

 Why do they aggregate and gather in clusters?